mrondr/IpodStuff/README.md

 - https://blog.kimiblock.top/2024/09/05/ipod-on-linux/index.html
 - http://www.ipodlinux.org/Restore_without_iTunes.html

-> I never succeded in this.
+I never succeded in this.
+But I only tried with the infamous red CF adapter on the 6th gen, which apparently is a doomed combination.

 ### Firmware upgrade for 6th gen
 https://github.com/Olsro/reddit-ipod-guides/blob/main/guides/ipod6g-flash-more-recent-firmwares.md